feed7362/LLm-inference/Readme.md

 - Fork the repo and create a feature branch
 - Use devcontainer for development with cuda support
 - Document your changes and test tools locally
-- Submit a pull request with clear description of changes
+- Submit a pull request with a clear description of changes

+> Note: You can use manual_launch.py to run the server without Docker for local testing.
 ---

 ### 📄 License
-MIT License © 2025
+This project is licensed under the MIT License © 2025.

+> Note: The Gemma 3B model is developed and distributed by Google DeepMind under its own license terms.
+Refer to their official model repository for usage and licensing details.